EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

       }
   }

-- `ComponentPropertyEditor` - An abstract property editor that can serve as a base for editors such as `ProgressPropertyEditor` or `PdfViewEditor`.
-The latter makes use of the PdfViewer component from the _Components_ folder.
+- `ComponentPropertyEditor` - An abstract property editor that serves as a basis for editors such as `ProgressPropertyEditor` or `PdfViewEditor`.
+The latter uses the PdfViewer component from the _Components_ folder.

   [Editors/ComponentPropertyEditor.cs](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Blazor.Server/Editors/ComponentPropertyEditor.cs):